-The Naval Ocean Systems Center (NOSC) has been in the forefront of undersea vehicle and manipulator development since the early 1960s.
+The Naval Ocean Systems Center (NOSC) has been in the forefront of undersea vehicle and manipulator development since the early 1960's.
 Through extensive at-sea and laboratory test programs, methods have been developed to optimize these remote systems.
-The NOSC technological background is presented here with particular emphasis on the optimization of undersea manipulator and work systems.
-The methods of increasing system efficiency while keeping complexity to a minimum are also presented.
+NOSC's technological background is presented here with particular emphasis on the optimization of undersea manipulator and work systems.
+Methods of increasing system efficiency while keeping complexity to a minimum are also presented.